Customer experience (CX) and customer service are often used interchangeably, but they are not the same.

 By understanding the difference, contact centres can move beyond just fixing problems and start creating experiences that keep customers coming back.

-If you are looking for more great video insights from the experts, check these out these videos next:
+If you are looking for more great insights from the experts, check out these next:

 - The Different Types of Dialler Explained